 Constitutional civil rights are the rights American citizens possess under the United States Constitution.
-The Constitution protects certain basic rights of all Americans and prohibits unreasonable interference with those rights by government.
+The U.S. Constitution protects certain basic rights of all Americans and prohibits unreasonable interference with those rights by government.

-Federal law provides a legal process to seek damages when the government improperly interferes with our constitutional rights.
+Federal law provides a legal process to seek damages when the government improperly interferes with a citizen’s constitutional rights.
 Constitutional cases typically arise in connection with the activities of the police, and in public employment settings where the “employer” is also the “government” (i.e. police departments, fire departments, school districts, etc.) but can also arise from a variety of other governmental activities.

 Some of the most common examples of Constitutional Civil Rights include: